netresearch/docker-ftp-server/README.rst

 Netresearch docker image for to provide a ftp server
 ====================================================

-This image provide a ftp server for multiple users which can be freely defined and are create on startup.
+This image provides a ftp server for multiple users which can be freely defined and are created on startup.

 Usage
 -----